 And here's where we learn the girl who compared the basketball team to "zoo animals" is named Taylor, and she's the president of the "chem club".
 Also, she will be our stock overachieving brain-box stereotype for the evening.
 Taylor is played by Monique Coleman, currently a B-lister at best, so naturally, she was on Dancing With the Stars a couple of seasons back.

 Meanwhile, Troy is not believing that the girl in the back of the class is really Gabriella.
 So he opens up his phone and dials her number.
 And for some reason, he's stunned to hear her phone going off across the room.
 Troy's a bit slow, I think.
 Her picture is right there on his phone.
 Does he really not recognize her?

-"Dude!
-So that's how a phone works!"
+how a phone works!"

 Also, I'm assuming this is the first time he's ever called her.
 Because I'm pretty sure "I start school in a new city next week" just might have come up in conversation.
 And back in the ski lodge scene, he even promised he would call her "tomorrow".
 For shame, Troy.
 You have karaoke with a girl, and you don't call her back for a week?

 When Gabriella's phone goes off, the School Bitch immediately checks her own phone.
 Another student behind the School Bitch checks his phone, too.
 And this is the Obligatory Toady Character.
 You know what I mean, I'm sure.
 All Official School Bitches must have at least one Toady Character who is at her beck and call, whom she can push around into doing her evil, bitchy bidding.